Oklahoma Supreme Court: Chief Justice

 The Chief Justice of the Oklahoma Supreme Court is the highest ranking judicial officer in the State and is tasked with administering the state judiciary.
 Unlike the Supreme Court of the United States where one justice is specifically appointed to be chief, the office of Chief Justice rotates among the justices.
 The justice elect from among their members a chief justice and a vice chief justice to serve a two-year term.
 There are no term limits or age restrictions on the position.

 The Senior Justice of the Oklahoma Supreme Court is the current serving justice with the longest tenure on the Court.
 As most of the day-to-day activities of the Court are based upon seniority of the justices, the position is the third highest ranking on the Court, behind the Chief Justice and the Vice Chief Justice.
 As the role of Chief Justice rotates among the justices, the Senior Justice represents the institutional memory of the Court.

 Retired justices

-There are currently six living retired justices of the Oklahoma Supreme Court: Daniel J. Boudreau, Steven W. Taylor, Joseph M. Watt, Patrick Wyrick, John Reif, and Tom Colbert.
+There are currently seven living retired justices of the Oklahoma Supreme Court: Daniel J. Boudreau, Steven W. Taylor, Joseph M. Watt, Patrick Wyrick, John Reif, Tom Colbert, and Yvonne Kauger.
 As retired justices, they no longer participate in the work of the Supreme Court.